frostbone25/Unity-Specular-Probes/README.md

 ![result2-off](GithubContent/result2-off.png)

 ### Credits
-Inspired by [Zulubo's](https://github.com/zulubo/SpecularProbes) implementation, however I opted for my own and went for a more simplified but global solution that also can do area lights as well.
+I was inspired by [Zulubo's](https://github.com/zulubo/SpecularProbes) implementation, however I opted for my own and went for a more simplified but global solution that also can do area lights as well.